JoeHill06/Blockchain_messages/README.md

    python main.py
 3. Run npm install to get react packagges from package.json
 4. run pip install -r requirements.txt to get python packages
 5. run npx expo start -c to start react native expo app

+### How To Improve
+1. make the blockchain decentralised from the backend server
+2. increase security, including passwords
+3. Create method for checking the blockchain is currenlty valid